opusdeisong/opusdeisong/README.md

     <p>(2022.07 ~ 2024.02)</p>
      <hr>
   <blockquote>
-> Winners are not afraid of losing.
-But losers are.
-Failure is part of the process of success.
-People who avoid failure also avoid success. - Robert Kiyosaki
+> Where the willingness is great, the difficulties cannot be great. - Niccolo Machiavelli
   </blockquote>
   <hr>
   <h2 align="center">📫 How to Reach Me:</h2>